kiwix/kiwix-js/README.md

 - Microsoft Edge Legacy >=40 (needs to run a local copy of the source code)
 - Microsoft Internet Explorer 11 (needs to run a local copy of the source code)

+### Limitations

+It is unfortunately not yet technically possible to "remember" the selected ZIM file and open it automatically (browsers do not allow that for security reasons).
+There are [versions of this app](https://www.kiwix.org/en/download/) that use frameworks like Electron, UWP or NWJS which have this capability.

+Although the app has fast title search, it cannot yet do full text search of the entire archive.
+This may be possible in the future.

 ## Licence